Updated April 13, 2023

-- In Machine learning, the amount of data is needed to create a model that is comparatively less.
+- In Machine learning, the amount of data needed to create a model that is comparatively less.
 In the case of deep learning, the method is trial and error to learn the best possible outcome.
-So more the data is available for training the stronger the model will be.
+So more the data is available for training, the stronger the model will be.
 In Machine learning, if we increase the amount of data too, but after a certain limit, the learning process will be stagnant.
-In the case of deep learning the model keeps on learning, It’s the complexity of the problem, for a complex problem more amount of data is required.
+In the case of deep learning, the model keeps on learning, It’s the complexity of the problem, for a complex problem, more amount of data is required.

 - For example, A machine learning model is used for providing recommendations for music streaming.
 Now for the model to make the decision about recommending songs/ albums/ artists, it will check the similar feature (music taste) and will recommend a similar playlist.
 For deep learning, the best example is automated text generation while searching for something on Google or writing a mail, A deep learning model automatically suggests possible outcomes based on previous experiences.

-Let’s discuss the top comparison between Deep Learning vs Machine learning
+Let’s discuss the top comparison between Deep Learning and Machine learning

 |Basis of Comparison||Deep Learning||Machine learning|